Physician wearing a mask.

 • World Bank

-The total value of these programs is over $300 million, and they have spanned some or all stages of a public health program cycle, from epidemic appraisal, to program design and delivery, scale-up, and program evaluation.
+The total value of these grants exceeds $300 million.
+They have supported different stages of the public health program cycle, including epidemic assessment, program design and delivery, scale-up, and program evaluation.

 Where we work

-We have already established programs in the countries listed below.
-We are now planning to intensify our focus.
+We have established programs in the following countries and are now planning to deepen our efforts there:

 • Canada